Teal2pO/LEANING-ANALYTICS/README.md

 <br>

-# TEAL Learning Analytics
+# TEAL Learning Resource Management

 ## Overview

-This is the source code for the TEAL2.O Learning Analytics.
-This application provides a python based wrapper for the content Moodle and its database to facilitate the collaborative interactive learning resource creation, management and version control by pushing and pulling associated meta data to a GitHuB repository.
+This is the source code for the TEAL2.O Learning Analytics application.
+This application provides learning anaytics for the classroom Moodle to facilitate the quality assurance process.

 ## Table of Contents